 Investing in Student Veterans Is an Investment in the Future

 SVA and Hiring Our Heroes work together to help employers understand the value that student veterans can bring to the civilian workforce, and how investing in student veterans is an investment in the future of their organizations.

-“Student veterans comprise a largely untapped talent pool for employers, due to the combination of experience, leadership, contemporary education, and thought leadership they are bringing to the workforce, all while continuing to pursue competitive educational degrees that will advance their careers,” said Hiring Our Heroes President Eric Eversole, in remarks during the employment summit.
+“Student veterans comprise a largely untapped talent pool for employers, due to the combination of experience, leadership, contemporary education, and thought leadership they are bringing to the workforce, all while continuing to pursue competitive educational degrees that will advance their careers,” said Hiring Our Heroes President Eric Eversole.
 “Their starting point is further in the trajectory than most college students, so Hiring Our Heroes leverages our vast network of state and local Chambers of Commerce and collaborates with SVA to build a movement across America to provide businesses with a pipeline of top military connected talent.”

 With Hiring Our Heroes and Student Veterans of America working together, Lyon is hopeful that more student veterans will find meaningful employment while they are enrolled in college.

 “For employers looking for the next big thing in military hiring, this is it,” Lyon said.